nf-core/eager/docs/usage.md

 - **Lane:** A number indicating which lane the library was sequenced on.
 Files from the libraries sequenced on different lanes (and different SeqType) will be concatenated after read clipping and merging.
-- **Colour Chemistry** A number indicating whether the Illumina sequencing machine the library was sequenced on was 2 (e.g. Next/NovaSeq) or 4 (Hi/MiSeq).
+- **Colour Chemistry** A number indicating whether the Illumina sequencer the library was sequenced on was a 2 (e.g. Next/NovaSeq) or 4 (Hi/MiSeq) colour chemistry machine.
 This informs whether poly-G trimming (if turned on) should be performed.
 - **SeqType:** A text string of either 'PE' or 'SE', specifying paired end (with both an R1 [or forward] and R2 [or reverse]) and single end data (only R1 [forward], or BAM).
 This will affect lane merging if different per library.